awakwe/Doc-statistics/README.md

       1. Explanation of the confidence interval and its interpretation
       2. Analysis of the implications of the confidence interval for social change

+> 📢 **Coming Soon!** We're currently working on providing detailed information for various tutoring subjects.
+Stay tuned for comprehensive explanations and examples.
+In the meantime, if you have any specific questions or need assistance, feel free to call, text, or email Tony ASAP!

 ## V. Conclusion
    - Recap of the key topics and concepts covered in the assignment
    - Summary of the analysis and implications for social change
    - Final thoughts on the practical application of confidence intervals in statistical analysis.

+> 📢 **Coming Soon!** We're currently working on providing detailed information for various tutoring subjects.
+Stay tuned for comprehensive explanations and examples.
+In the meantime, if you have any specific questions or need assistance, feel free to call, text, or email Tony ASAP!

 ## Quizzes

 Throughout the module, there will be quizzes to test your knowledge on the topics we have covered.
 These quizzes will help you evaluate your understanding and identify areas where you may need to review.

+> 📢 **Coming Soon!** We're currently working on providing detailed information for various tutoring subjects.
+Stay tuned for comprehensive explanations and examples.
+In the meantime, if you have any specific questions or need assistance, feel free to call, text, or email Tony ASAP!

 ## Active Learning Strategies

 During the virtual lecture, we will use active learning strategies to engage with the material and deepen our understanding.
 These strategies may include group discussions, problem-solving activities, and interactive simulations.

+> 📢 **Coming Soon!** We're currently working on providing detailed information for various tutoring subjects.
+Stay tuned for comprehensive explanations and examples.
+In the meantime, if you have any specific questions or need assistance, feel free to call, text, or email Tony ASAP!

 ## Resources